There are a number of freight ferry crossings departing the UK and arriving at Spain each week. However…

 Here’s how to transport your goods from the UK to Spain.

-Whilst there are a number of direct freight ferry routes to Spain, the most popular way to get to Spain for vans is usually to just travel on the Dover to Calais route then drive through France.
-This is because it's normally the most cost and time effective way for couriers to get to Spain.
+Whilst there are a number of direct freight ferry routes to Spain, the most popular way to get to Spain for vans is usually to just travel on the Dover to Calais route and then drive through France.
+This tends to be the most popular choice because it is normally the most cost and time effective way for couriers to get into Spain.

-As van drivers are not tied to tachographs they are able to get across France much quicker than drivers of rigid or articulated vehicles (and whom are subject to driving restrictions).
+As van drivers are not tied to tachographs they are able to get across France much quicker than drivers of rigid or articulated vehicles (and who are subject to driving restrictions).

 DFDS sail 10 times a day from Dover to Calais, taking around 90 minutes.
 For those in even more of a hurry, Folkestone to Calais on Eurotunnel is also a popular option.
 These crossings are all open tickets making them great for flexible requirements.

-Of course, there are also great onboard facilities such as cabins, restaurants and bars allowing for a complete journey in relaxation rather than driving on the roads.
-Ferries to Spain normally sail around 3 or 4 times a week.
+Of course, there are also great onboard facilities such as cabins, restaurants and bars allowing for a complete journey in relaxation rather than more time (and fuel costs) spent on the road.

-Other ferry options for travelling to Spain is to get a ferry from England to Brittany, and drive through the west of France into Northern Spain.
-These are good options if you do not wish to sail all the way to Spain, but still want a good overnight rest, and access to on board facilities such as a cabin etc. Examples of such routes, great for all types of freight vehicles (vans, lorries, and artics), are Portsmouth to St Malo and Portsmouth to Caen.
+Other ferry options for travelling to Spain include taking a ferry from England to Brittany, and driving through the west of France into Northern Spain.
+This is a good option if you do not wish to sail all the way to Spain, but still want a good overnight rest, and access to on board facilities such as a cabin etc.